Which Faction Should You Choose?

 Is heretical always bad?

-No. Heretical factions often have stronger identity and sharper mechanics, but they can be harder to manage socially and mechanically.
+No. Heretical factions often have stronger identity and sharper mechanics, but they can be harder to manage socially and mechanically, which makes them tougher first teachers.

 What is the fastest recommendation tool?

 Use the faction picker.
-It scores factions by your preferred combat style, complexity, and risk tolerance.
+It scores factions by your preferred combat style, complexity, and risk tolerance, then points you at a matching starter build.